RexxLA/maintenancedocs/oorexx/xalan/windows-install/readme.md

 * Add this new directory to your path.
 * Open a Command Prompt, and type `xalan` to verify that you installation works.

-Now `cmake` should file the Xalan executable:
+Now `cmake` should find the Xalan executable:

 > -- XALAN_EXECUTABLE is C:/xalan-c/Xalan.exe